 Use a 10 inch skillet, non-stick with a lid.
 Heat oil in skillet and add onions, garlic and jalapeno.
 Cook until tender.
 Add sweet potatoes and all the spices.
 Mix well.

 Stir in tomatoes with their liquid, broth and quinoa.
 Bring to a boil, cover and simmer for 20-30 minutes.
 Stir in beans and corn, cover and let mixture stand off heat for 10 minutes (do not omit this step).
 Stir in cilantro just before serving.
-Garnish with avocado and sour cream using.
+Garnish with avocado and sour cream if using.

 Asian food is one of my favorites.
 Thai and Japanese are at the top of my list.
 I have made this rice bowl twice and each time added more spice to the broth.
 Still, not spicy enough for my mom…she likes it super spicy.
 Next time I will knock it out of the park.
 The original recipe was found on cookieandkate.com, but as usual, I have altered it to my taste buds.
 The original recipe called for no proteins.
 I have added chicken and a poached egg.
 Shrimp would be a good addition as well.
 If you are a vegetarian, you can use vegetable broth and tofu.
 The choices are abundant.